heraldgo/heraldd/README.md

     unix_socket: /var/run/heraldd/http.sock
 ```

+There is no authority control for this trigger,
+so it is not a good idea to open it globally.

+## Selector

 ## Extend components with plugin

-Herald daemon has provided some common triggers, selectors and executors.
+Herald daemon has provided some internal triggers, selectors and executors.
-You can also define your own ones in the form of plugin
+If you are not satisfied with them, you can also define your own ones
-to meet your requirements.
+in the form of plugin to meet your requirements.

 The extended components should be implemented as a
 [Go plugin](https://golang.org/pkg/plugin/)